 It's possible to live well with dementia; you can find out about local organisations and activities you can access on the Dementia Friendly Barnsley website.

 How to get help

-You can contact us for an assessment if you need some practical help or equipment to live at home with Dementia.
-We can advise you about care homes that specialise in Dementia for respite or longer-term care.
+You can contact us for a social care assessment if you need some practical help or equipment to live at home with dementia.
+We can advise you about care homes that specialise in dementia for respite or longer-term care.
 We can also advise you about services that provides respite support and need for long term support.

 Support groups and local services